 That’s not to say measuring ROI is a snap.
 Fast Company cites an Adobe white paper that says 88% of 750 surveyed marketing professionals didn’t feel they could accurately measure the effectiveness of their social media campaigns.
 Fifty-two percent said that dealing with social media ROI was their biggest frustration.
 Again this doesn’t stop you from your own tracking but yes systematic and methodical approach often defies strong logics.

-Here are a few ways to ease that annoyance.
+Now let’s get down to business and look through a few ways to ease the annoyance.
 Though measuring social media ROI may not be perfect, it’s not impossible either.
 These methods can help you gauge what your small business is getting out of its social media investment.

 Facebook doesn’t limit page administrators to the data on their own admin panel.
 One example is “Facebook Conversion Tracking”, a Facebook tool that allows those who advertise on the platform to record the behavior of those who click on ads.

 For example If a customer clicks and then goes on your site to register, then you have proof that the ad was at least effective for that particular product or service .
 No doubt the ideal scenario is when a customer clicks through an ad and then buys something on your site.